Stroll Garden, Sevenoaks

 Along the rear boundary are bespoke wooden fences with Shou Sugi Ban finish.
 In the center is a pergola, also finished with Shou Sugi Ban and dark grey granite paving.
 On either side of the pergola are corten planters with tall bamboo.

-Courtyard Garden, Essex
+Courtyard Garden, Saffron Walden

 ABOUT THE PROJECT